andig/smartfritz/README.md

 - Get target temperature (`getTempTarget`)
 - Get comfort temperature (`getTempComfort`)
 - Get night temperature (`getTempNight`)
+- Get battery charge status (`getBatteryCharge`)

+**Note**

-**Note** as of FritzOS 6.36 there is are no official function to obtain a list of thermostats, neither to get the thermostat's temperature.
+As of FritzOS 6.36 there is are no official function to obtain a list of thermostats, neither to get the thermostat's temperature.
 Also the switches `getSwitchTemperature()` function is not working in that firmware version.
 For an alternative approach the `getTemperature()` polyfill function was added which supports both switches and thermostats.

 ### Wlan functions

+- Get the guest wlan settings (`getGuestWlan`)
 - Set the guest wlan (`setGuestWlan`)

-- Get the guest wlan settings (`getGuestWlan`)
+**Note**

+`getGuestWlan` returns a structure containing all wifi settings found in the Fritz!Box UI.
+The `setGuestWlan` function accepts either a settings structure such as this or a single boolean value.

 All functions have been tested on FritzOS 6.20/6.36/6.51 using the FritzBox 7390.
 The WLAN functions may be less stable.